chartjs/Chart.js/docs/getting-started/v3-migration.md

 Chart.js 3.0 introduces a number of breaking changes.
 Chart.js 2.0 was released in April 2016.
 In the years since then, as Chart.js has grown in popularity and feature set, we've learned some lessons about how to better create a charting library.
 In order to improve performance, offer new features, and improve maintainability, it was necessary to break backwards compatibility, but we aimed to do so only when worth the benefit.
 Some major highlights of v3 include:

-* Large [performance](../general/performance.md) improvements including the ability to skip data parsing and render charts in parallel via webworkers
+* Large [performance](../general/performance.md) improvements including the ability to skip data parsing and render charts in parallel via webworkers.
-* Additional configurability and scriptable options with better defaults
+* Additional configurability and scriptable options with better defaults.
-* Completely rewritten animation system
+* Completely rewritten animation system.
-* Rewritten filler plugin with numerous bug fixes
+* Rewritten filler plugin with numerous bug fixes.
-* Documentation migrated from GitBook to Vuepress
+* Documentation migrated from GitBook to Vuepress.
-* API documentation generated and verified by TypeDoc
+* API documentation generated and verified by TypeDoc.
-* No more CSS injection
+* No more CSS injection.
-* Tons of bug fixes
+* Tons of bug fixes.
-* Tree shaking
+* Tree shaking.

 ## End user migration